Recognition of same-sex unions in Monaco

-Same-sex relationships are recognised in the microstate of Monaco.
-On 4 December 2019, the National Council passed a bill establishing cohabitation agreements, offering both same-sex and opposite-sex couples limited rights and benefits in the areas of inheritance and property.
-The law took effect on 27 June 2020.
+Monaco has recognised same-sex cohabitation agreements since 27 June 2020.
+On 4 December 2019, the National Council passed a bill 22–0 establishing cohabitation agreements offering both same-sex and opposite-sex couples limited legal rights and benefits in the areas of inheritance and property.
+The bill was signed into law by Prince Albert II on 17 December, and took effect on 27 June.

+In March 2022, a court ordered the government to recognize a same-sex marriage validly performed in the United States.
+This ruling was upheld by the Court of Appeal, but the decision was overturned by the Court of Revision on 18 March 2024.